-Employers’ efforts to terminate older workers are often based on a person’s age – not their capability or competency.
+Employers’ efforts to terminate older workers are often based on a person’s age, not their capability or competency.
 This is illegal and there are specific laws which prohibit age discrimination in the workplace, including the Age Discrimination Employment Act, the Older Workers Benefit Protection Act and Michigan’s Elliott-Larsen Civil Rights Act.

 The Older Workers Benefit Protection Act (OWBPA) requires employers to give statistical information to employees affected by a workforce reduction which lists the ages and job titles of those laid off and those retained before the employer can obtain a valid release.
 Employees age 40 and over must also be given 45 days to consider whether to sign the release.

+Finally, do not sign a release that prevents you from filing a lawsuit, as this will make it impossible to challenge their decision in court no matter how strong the evidence of discrimination is.
 It is a common practice for employers to try to obtain releases from employees to prevent them from bringing lawsuits to challenge their termination.
 The release frees the employer from any and all liability for age discrimination or other claims in return for some financial consideration.

-If you have been asked to sign a similar severance agreement or waiver relating to your lay-off or if you believe you are being or have been pushed-out or discriminated against at work because of your age — call us.
+If you have been asked to sign a similar severance agreement or waiver relating to your layoff, or if you believe you are being or have been pushed-out or discriminated against at work because of your age, call us.
 As we have for so many other older workers, we will aggressively advocate for you, defend your rights to continue working or see that you are compensated for your economic losses and other damages.